Strong Academic Record

 When to Apply

-Admission to the Postbaccalaureate Premedical Program is conducted on a rolling basis starting on October 1, with decisions made throughout the year; however, applying early is recommended because there are many more qualified applicants than spaces.
+Admission to the Postbaccalaureate Premedical Program is conducted on a rolling basis starting in the fall with decisions made throughout the year; however, applying early is recommended because there are many more qualified applicants than spaces.
 We encourage college seniors to wait to apply until after you have your fall semester grades; please check this link for more information.

 We accept applications via both our online and paper based processes.
 Please click on the Application navigation link to the left to access both types of applications.